jcm5/ClubOrg/README.md

 * post to facebook when information for members is posted on the website
 * simple gear checkout for trips and for individuals
 * implement a random generator for trips that uses weighted values to aadjust for priority
+* Blog section for Social Media
+* Geolocation api for trips